1MrChicken/1MrChicken/README.md

 - 👋 Hi, I’m @1MrChicken
-- 👀 I’m interested in Hpckey
+- 👀 I’m interested in Hockey.
 - 🌱 I’m currently learning Computer Coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...